CExA-project/ddc/paper/paper.md

 ### Sets of `DiscreteElement`

-The semantics of DDC containers is to associate data to a set of `DiscreteElement` indices.
-Let us note that the set of all possible `DiscreteElement` has a total order that is typically established once and for all at program initialisation.
+The semantics of DDC containers associates data to a set of `DiscreteElement` indices.
+Let us note that the set of all possible `DiscreteElement` has a total order that is typically established once and for all at program initialization.
 Thus to be able to construct a DDC container one must provide a multidimensional set of `DiscreteElement` indices, only these indices can be later used to access the container’s data.

 The set of `DiscreteElement` is a customization point of the library.
 It takes the form of a Cartesian product of the different dimensions.
 DDC predefines the following sets: